-Monitoring Description Methods Constitution of the consti Daily log book Specify: i.
+(c) Provide details of the methods used to monitor catching in the fishery by completing the table below.
+Monitoring Description Methods Consider.
+Daily log book Specify: i.
 Whether this is mandatory.
 If not, specify the % of SBT fishing to be covered:- All operators of fishing vessels must complete reporting forms for each day where fishing takes place.
 Tuna longlining vessels must record information for each set and do so immediately following the end of the set on Tuna Longline Catch Effort Returns. ii.
 The level of detail recorded (shot by shot, daily aggregate etc):- Each tuna longlining reporting form records information on individual sets iii.
 Whether the effort and catch information collected complies with that specified in the "Characterisation of the SBT Catch" section of the CCSBT Scientific Research Plan (Attachment D of the SC5 report), including both retained and discarded catch.
-If not, describe the non-compliance:- The effort and catch information collected complies with that specified in the "Characterisation of the SBT Catch" section of the CCSBT Scientific Research Plan noting that length, sex, otoliths and other biological information is primarily collected by Ministry of Fisheries observers. iv.
+If not, describe the non-compliance:- The effort and catch information collected complies with that specified in the "Characterisation of the SBT Catch" section of the CCSBT Scientific Research Plan noting that length, sex, otoliths and other biological information is primarily collected by Ministry for Primary Industries observers. iv.
 What information on ERS will be recorded in logbooks:- Information on interactions with non-fish and protected species is recorded for each trip.
 Information collected includes; date and time of incident, species involved, and health of the animal (i.e. uninjured, injured or dead).
-For fish bycatch this information is reported on the logbook form (Tuna Longline Catch Effort Return) (including both retained and released or discarded catches).
-Non-fish bycatch (e.g. seabirds, sea turtles are reported on separate Non-fish and Protected Species Returns). v.
-Who the log books will be submitted to 1:- Information is submitted to the New Zealand Ministry of Fisheries via a contracted third party. vi.
+For fish bycatch this information is reported on the logbook form (Tuna Longline Catch Effort Return) including both retained and released or discarded catches.
+Non-fish bycatch (e.g. seabirds, sea turtles) are reported on separate Non-fish and Protected Species Returns. v.
+Who the log books will be submitted to 1:- Information is submitted to the New Zealand Ministry for Primary Industries via a contracted third party. vi.
 What is the timeframe and method 2 for submission:- Returns must be submitted by the 15 th of the month following the end of the fishing trip and are currently submitted by post.
-The Ministry of Fisheries is currently developing a system that will allow electronic submission of returns but it is unlikely to be available for the tuna fleet in this coming year. vii.
+The Ministry for Primary Industries has recently developed an electronic data transmission system that now allows tuna longliners to submit their returns electronically.
+Operators can still report manually and to date none have made the change to the electronic system. vii.
 The type of checking and verification that will routinely be conducted for this information:- Submitted returns are put through an initial validation test that screens each form for potential errors.
 Further clarification is often sought from fishers when possible errors are identified at this early stage.
+Verification of returns is carried out through analysis of data within and across different return types by the Ministry for Primary Industries to identify any discrepancies.
+For example, information submitted by fishers is compared with that from fish receivers.
+Returns are always verified for completeness and accuracy during any form of inspection by Ministry for Primary Industries officials at all stages of the supply chain from catch to market.